skg3108/data_analysis-sales_insights/README.md

 Analysis is also done using MYSQL.

-PDF file sales_insights.pdf contains all the visuals and dashboard. sales_insights.sql conatains query used for data analysis using MYSQL. db_dumb is the database file.
+PDF file sales_insights.pdf contains all the visuals and dashboard.

+sales_insights.sql contains query used for data analysis using MYSQL.

+db_dump.sql is the database file.